Hunted Species – The death wish

-Story line: Starscream, weakened by a mysterious illness and grounded at the repair bay, ponders on his past and on his relationship with Megatron.
+Storyline: Starscream, weakened by a mysterious illness and grounded in the repair bay, ponders on his past and in his relationship with Megatron.

 Category: Romance, Angst.
 Rated M for violence.

-Disclaimer: The characters in this story don't belong to me (That's a pity, again!) but to Hasbro and Co.
+Disclaimer: The characters in this story don't belong to me, but to Hasbro and Co.

 Chapter 1: the Good Samaritan

-A.D.
-2025, Base number 0025 of the Earth Resistance Force (Old designation of the area: Japan, Tokyo)
+Forward Operating Base number 0025 of the Earth Resistance Force

 Medical Repair bay 32

-Starscream's sensors recorded strong vibrations as a new blast against the base shook the walls and rattled all the glass in the repair bay.
+Starscream's sensors recorded strong vibrations as a new explosion shook the walls and rattled the glass of the portholes.
 Forced to reactivate his optics, he saw nothing but the cold and dark metal of the ceiling.
-Several meters above him outside the protection of this black ship, Transformers were battling against the Stalkers of the Empire of Sallonia.
-They were not fighting for revenge or to make the aggressors pay for the destruction of Cybertron; they were fighting for their very survival.
-And he, Starscream, the fierce aerial warrior, was lying on his berth, unable to join this battle.
-Unable to battle at Megatron's side.
+Several meters above him, outside of the black ship, the Transformers were fighting against the Stalkers of the Empire of Salonia.
+They were not fighting for revenge and make their attackers pay for the destruction of Cybertron; they were fighting for their own survival.
+And he, Starscream, the proud air warrior, was slumped on this berth, unable to join this battle.
+Unable to fight alongside Megatron.

-Pain was unbearable.
-No circuit in his body was spared the general short-circuit created by his abrupt contact with the ground of Cybertron.
-He had crashed.
-He, Starscream, one of the best flyers of the planet, one of its most perfect creations, matching so well with his domain, the sky, had fallen.
-He was now nothing more than a battered shell, lying in the dust, too exhausted to move, and soon, to think.
+The pain was unbearable.
+No part of his body was spared the short circuits caused by the shock of the crash on the ground of Cybertron.
+He had crashed; he, Starscream, one of the best fliers of this planet, had come down from the sky.
+He was now no more than a battered shell, lying in the dust, too exhausted to try to move.

-Yes, termination… It was what he deserved for failing, yet again.
-He was bordering death when he felt a slight pressure on his back and shoulders.
-Somebody was turning him over, carefully trying not to scratch his already wounded wings even more.
-He turned his optics on and stared at the bright silver armor he was pressed against.
+He was losing consciousness when he felt a slight pressure on his back and shoulders.
+Someone turned him on the back cautiously while trying to not further damage his injured wings.
+He powered on his optics and stared at the silver plating against which he was pressed.

-"Fear not, Seeker.
-You are in good hands.
+"Have no fear, Seeker.
+You are in safe hands.
 I am Megatron, leader of the Decepticons."

-Starscream was raised from the ground and strongly held in arms which were certainly more accustomed to slaying that protecting.
-But strangely, it was not fear he felt but a reassuring feeling of protection.
-He closed his optics and rested his head against the strongly built chest, lulled by the roar of the vivid engine pulsing beneath the bright armor.
+Before he could articulate a word, Starscream was lifted off the ground and cradled in strong arms, which were certainly more accustomed to crush sparks than to spare lives.
+Strangely, he felt no fear, but rather a welcomed feeling of being protected.
+He closed his optics and rested his head against the strong chest, lulled by the sound of powerful engines and the pulse of a vivid spark.

-The Seeker shivered when he heard his name, questions popping in his processor like meteors in space after the explosion of a planet.
+The Seeker shivered when he heard his name, while various questions urged in his CPU at the speed of a meteor in the space.

-"Calm down, you're not fully repaired," said the blurry silver apparition, "You'll only aggravate your wounds if you move!"
+"Calm down, you're not completely repaired," the silver mech murmured, "You will only aggravate your wounds if you move!"

 Overwhelmed by pain and complete mental exhaustion, Starscream could only comply with the stern advice.
 The comforting hand continued caressing his neck, slowly guiding him into the darkness of recharge.
 Through the cloud of his mind, he heard another voice, speaking to the silver Transformer.